- Search The Registry

 On this date in 1866, Congress passed the Civil Rights Act over the veto of President Andrew Johnson.

-The activities of organizations such as the Ku Klux Klan undermined the workings of this act and it failed to guarantee the civil rights of African Americans.
+The activities of organizations such as the Ku Klux Klan undermined the workings of this act, and it failed to guarantee the civil rights of Blacks.

 Historic U.S. Cases 1690-1993: